ossf/wg-securing-software-repos/docs/trusted-publishers-for-all-package-repositories.md

 Trusted Publisher implementations may utilize the `jti` claim to prevent replaying of OIDC tokens by rejecting tokens which have been previously used.

-IdPs may allow customizing other claims, like validity time of the OIDC token.
-Trusted Publisher implementations may decide to add further requirements to IdPs and their OIDC tokens (such as maximum validity time) to enforce more secure OIDC token handling where this is possible with the IdP.
+IdPs may allow customizing other claims, like validity time of the OIDC ID token.
+Trusted Publisher implementations may decide to add further requirements to IdPs and their OIDC tokens (such as maximum validity time) to enforce more secure OIDC ID token handling where this is possible with the IdP.

 ### OIDC tokens and repository-controlled tokens

-Package repositories should not use OIDC tokens for directly authenticating with package publishing APIs.
+Package repositories should not use OIDC ID tokens for directly authenticating with package publishing APIs.
 Instead, package repositories should exchange the OIDC token for a repository-controlled API token that is used for authenticating with publishing APIs.
 Below are a list of reasons for the exchange:

 * If the package repository already supports token-based authentication, OIDC tokens won’t plug into the pre-existing existing authentication and authorization implementations.
 This will lead to needing to reimplement them for OIDC tokens, effectively having two token types and potentially leading to more bugs.
 * JWTs can contain any information that the provider decides to include, like private or personally identifiable information (i.e. names and email addresses).
 Using a separate token avoids holding on to this information for extended periods of time to reduce potential exposure or persistence.